Classes and/or workshops for adults are listed below.

 Note: Students under the age of 18 cannot take adult classes unless it is specified as accepting children or teens in the class description.
 In addition, ages for those 18 and younger must be provided on our class registration form

-We will continue to follow CDC rules in place at the time of the each class.
-Class size may be limited.
+We continue to follow recommended CDC safety protocols at the time of the class.

 Thursday & Friday,